-Welcome to the new and improved National School Lunch Program from Dining Services for the 2014 – 2015 school year.
-We would like to welcome Mrs. Linda Murphy as the new School Lunch Coordinator for both Ruth Murdoch Elementary and Andrews Academy.
-Along with a new School Lunch Coordinator, we also have some improvements to the program itself.
+Welcome to the new and improved National School Lunch Program from Dining Services for the 2015 – 2016 school year.
+We would like to welcome back Mrs. Linda Murphy as the School Lunch Coordinator for both Ruth Murdoch Elementary and Andrews Academy.
 The School Lunch program is committed to providing wholesome and nutritious meal plans to our students, by providing a variety of whole grains, fresh fruits, and vegetables whenever available.

 As the standards of nutrition for the National School Lunch program continue to change on the national level, we are continually broadening our nutrition and menu options to accommodate these new changes.
 This year, your child will benefit from more new entree and a-la-cart menu choices than they have ever had before.

 They will now have the choice between three entrees: beans and rice, peanut butter and jelly, or the entree of the day.
 Your child may continue to purchase an additional menu item from the a la cart menu.
 We hope that with this addition to your child’s options it will encourage them to make healthier choices and provide them with the tools needed to create a diet of variety and balance.